Autonomous Driving & Neural Networks

 ✅ Safety Impact

-NHTSA 2025 data shows AI-equipped EVs with ADAS have 40% fewer crashes per mile than unassisted vehicles.
-Tesla reports its AI-assisted vehicles are involved in one accident per 7.14 million miles driven, versus the national average of one per 670,000 miles.
+NHTSA 2025 data shows AI-equipped EVs with advanced driver assistance are involved in 40% fewer crashes per mile than unassisted vehicles.
+Tesla reports one accident per 7.14 million miles for AI-assisted driving, compared to the US national average of one per 670,000 miles.
+Those numbers are hard to argue with.